oleks/git-cli-qsg/README.md

 Git makes no attempt at understanding these semantic blocks, and sticks to comparing files line-by-line.
 This is a pity.

-This makes Git ill-suited for many types of files (e.g., binary files).
+Overall, Git is ill-suited for many types of files (e.g., binary files, PDFs, images, videos).
 This does not mean that you cannot manage them using Git, but their revision control will not be efficient.

 ## In Comparison to Other Options